MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/page-caching.md

 # required metadata

 title: Configure page caching
-description: This topic describes how to configure page caching in Microsoft Dynamics 365 Commerce, to help improve the performance of e-commerce pages that sent back to customers.
+description: This article describes how to configure page caching in Microsoft Dynamics 365 Commerce, to help improve the performance of e-commerce pages that sent back to customers.
 author: samjarawan
 ms.date: 08/10/2021
 ms.topic: article